alix-tz/escriptorium-documentation/docs/walkthrough_import.md

 ## Import images

-There three ways to import images into eScriptorium.
+There are three ways to import images into eScriptorium.

 ### 1. From the local file system